izzanrijal/waitinglist/README.md

-# Exahire Landing Page
+# KuliahDimana Landing Page

-A landing page for Exahire, targeting pre-college students in Indonesia, guiding them toward future-proof majors that won't be easily replaced by AI.
+A landing page for KuliahDimana, targeting pre-college students in Indonesia, guiding them toward future-proof majors that won't be easily replaced by AI.

 ## Features